purinliang/HvBot/README.md

 out-of-date RPG (Role-Playing Game) games, without colorful and vivid graphics but just like text-based RPG, but this feature makes it incredibly suitable for developing easy and simple automatically scripts, to learn and improve programming skills.

+## Game Description

+### Character

+The character you control, maybe have some job, for example warrior or magician.
+The latest version HvBot only works for warrior job, more specifically a warrior using one-handed weapon and a shield.

+- Basic status:
+    - HP: Health Points.
+    - MP: Magic Points.
+Used for casting spells, for more information, look Spells.
+    - SP: Spirit Points.
+Used for casting Weapon Skills, for more information, look Weapon Skills.
+    - CP: Used for casting Weapon Skills, for more information, look Weapon Skills.
+- Spells: Spells include supportive spells, which can give you some positive buffs.
+Or deprecating spells, which can give monsters negative debuffs.
+Or the other spells that deal damage to monsters, but useless to warrior job.
+- Weapon Skills: Warrior job can use weapon skills, to deal vital damage to monsters.
+- Status: Mostly supportive buffs, which can enhance the power of character, including offensive and defensive.
+- Consumables: Character can use consumables to recover basic status, for example HP Potion for recovering 100% HP immediately.

+### Monster

+The monsters you battle with, including normal monsters or bosses.
+Some bosses can deal huge damage, and they are really dangerous to character.

+- Basic status: Monsters have 3 types of basic status, including HP, MP and SP.
+MP and SP are used to cast spell, dealing much more damage than normal attack.
+- Status: The status monsters have, normally some debuffs you give to them.
+For example, "silenced" for cannot cast any spells, " weakened" for dealing less damage.
+- Boss: There are 4 types of bosses, including normal bosses, and special bosses.

 ## How to use